FAQ about Compute Cloud

 How much disk space can I use for a virtual machine?

-For disk limitations, see Quotas and limits in Compute Cloud.
+For disk space limits, see Quotas and limits in Compute Cloud.

-You can increase your disk size within the limits by following the instructions Increasing the disk size.
-The data on the disk is kept.
-Make sure to wait until the operation is complete.
+To increase your disk size within the limits, follow this guide.
+This will not affect your disk data.
+Be sure to wait until the operation is complete.

 sudo growpart /dev/vda 2